 Patriot Jet Boat

-If you’re craving more thrills, hop on the Patriot Jet Boat for a speedy ride around the San Diego Bay.
+If you’re craving more thrills and adventurers in San Diego, hop on the Patriot Jet Boat for a speedy ride around the San Diego Bay.

 Featuring loud rock music and 360-degree turns, this 30-minute jet boat tour gives you a scenic ride past some of San Diego’s most famous downtown waterfront sites and gets the adrenaline flowing.